 svelte.config.js file and ensure it contains the two lines highlighted below:

 That's the SvelteKit configuration side set up.
-Next push your site to GitHub.
+Next, push your site to GitHub.

-Next click the New + button (top of screen) and select Static Site.
-Here I choose a public repo.
+Next, click the New + button (top of screen) and select Static Site.
+Here I pick a public repo.
 You can use a private repo instead, you will just have to authorize

 you have modified from the SvelteKit default in your

-package.json file.
+file.
 For the Publish directory add

-./build.
 Don't forget to define any environment variables needed for your app.
 You will find these under Advanced.
-Finally click Create Static Site at the bottom.
+Finally, click Create Static Site at the bottom.
 It shouldn’t be too

 If you have your own domain, you can just add a

-In this post we saw:
+In this post, we saw:

-how to set SvelteKit up to generate a static site,
+- how to set SvelteKit up to generate a static site;

-setting up an account with Render,
+- setting up an account with Render; and

-how to build a static site from a git repo on Render.
+- how to build a static site from a git repo on Render.

 Have you found the post useful?
 Which other hosting service would you like to know how to host a SvelteKit site on?
 Would you like to see posts on another topic instead?
 Get in touch with ideas for new posts.
-Also if you like my writing style, get in touch if I can write some posts for your company site on a consultancy basis.
+Also, if you like my writing style, get in touch if I can write some posts for your company site on a consultancy basis.
 Read on to find ways to get in touch, further below.
 If you want to support posts similar to this one and can spare a few dollars, euros or pounds, please consider supporting me through Buy me a Coffee.

 Finally, feel free to share the post on your social media accounts for all your followers who will find it useful.
 As well as leaving a comment below, you can get in touch via @askRodney on Twitter and also askRodney on Telegram .
 Also, see further ways to get in touch with Rodney Lab.
 I post regularly on SvelteKit as well as other topics.
-Also subscribe to the newsletter to keep up-to-date with our latest projects.
+Also, subscribe to the newsletter to keep up-to-date with our latest projects.